google/skia/site/docs/user/sksl.md

 ---

-## <span id="children">Evaluating (sampling) other SkShaders</span>
+## Evaluating (sampling) other SkShaders

 In GLSL, a fragment shader can sample a texture.
 With runtime effects, the object that you bind (in C++) is an `SkShader`, represented by a `shader` in SkSL.
 To make it clear that you are operating on an object that will emit its own shader code, you don't use `sample`.
 Instead, the `shader` object has a `.eval()` method.
-Regardless, Skia has simple methods for creating an `SkShader` from an `SkImage`, so it's easy to use images in your runtime
+Regardless, Skia has simple methods for creating an `SkShader` from an `SkImage`, so it's easy to use images in your runtime effects:
-effects:

 <fiddle-embed name='8a895f12c8fd7b976bb68e6002f85a8e'></fiddle-embed>

 Because the object you bind and evaluate is an `SkShader`, you can directly use any Skia shader, without necessarily turning it into an image (texture) first.
 For example, you can evaluate a linear gradient.
 In this example, there is no texture created to hold the gradient.
 Skia generates a single fragment shader that computes the gradient color, samples from the image's texture, and then multiplies the two together:

 <fiddle-embed name='f282a4411782ed92057350e339586502'></fiddle-embed>